redmorestudio/leadership/README.md

 This document is aspirational.
 I hold myself to it as best I can, but failure is encouraged.
 If I'm not failing sometimes, then I'm not trying hard enough.
 And as I learn, this document will evolve.
 Where will it be in 10 years?
 In 20?

 This isn't just a bunch of bullets - I make sure that it is well distributed, commented on, and that my peers, bosses, and memebers of my team understand what I'm trying to do.
 I encourage an open, honest, kind, and constant feedback loop.

-There's no time like yearly review time, right?
-Part of holding myself accountable to this was that I share my yearly review with anyone that works for me.
-I mean, it's a little redacted to pull anything like pay out of it, but other than that - I feel that the people who work for me ABSOLUTELY have the right to know what is in store for me.
-What I have to work on.
-What's going well and what's not.
-If you're a manager - try it!
-It requires a certain amount of vulnerability, but it is more than made up for by the support.
-When my team sees the cracks, they can help me paste them over and, eventually, fix them.
+I am a firm believer that leadership isn't just for managers and execs.
+It's for everyone.
+You don't have to be looking at a 3-year planning horizon to want (or need) to lead.
+Leadership can be as simple as gracefully challenging assumptions, or introducing new ways to do things.
+I mean it very seriously when I say that everyone has some opportunity to lead in their own lives.

+Clearly, this document is going to be optimized for work stuff, but the themes in it resonate everywhere.

 Enjoy!